KyleYYC/DediManager/README.md

   </a>
 </p>

-Distributed under the MIT License.
+Distributed under the GNU License.
 See `LICENSE` for more information.